 - a.
 Select required Export Path (if you keep the default setting, the database files will be exported to an Exported Images folder on your desktop). - b.
 Select whether the Viewer program files should be included in the export.
 If you include the Viewer in the export, the exported databases can be viewed on any PC. - c.
 Click Next.
-Fill in the Operator and Operator's Note fields. - d.
-Click Next, and select whether to encrypt and/or compress the exported databases.
+Fill in the Operator and Operator's Note fields.
+Then click Next to start the export.